 Tesla Cybertruck Release Date

-Tesla has not yet divulged an official release date for the Cybertruck, so technically, there is still no Tesla Cybertruck for sale.
-When Tesla first announced the Cybertruck in 2019, it was scheduled to start production in 2021 but fell behind schedule due to battery shortage reports.
+Tesla first announced the Cybertruck in 2019; it was scheduled to start production in 2021 but fell behind schedule due to battery shortage reports.

 In August 2021, Musk announced the company was pushing the release further to January 2022.
-In July 2022, there were reports that deliveries would start in mid-2023, which did not push through.
-In October of the same year, Musk disclosed the Cybertruck production would be in an Austin, Texas plant.
+In July 2022, there were reports that deliveries would start in mid-2023.

-As the Tesla Cybertruck entered production early in July, Tesla plans to produce 375,000 units yearly.
-With pre-orders nearing 2 million, new orders may take approximately five years to arrive.
+According to reports, Tesla plans to produce 375,000 units yearly.
+With pre-orders nearing 2 million, this means new orders may take approximately five years to arrive.

 How to Pre-Order the Tesla Cybertruck